shivrya/student-repo-webdev/hw4/code-review.md

 ## Code Review Exercise

-### Issue #1: Accessibility : Missing closing tag for label
+### Issue #1: Accessibility : Form input misses its corresponding label

-Issue: Missing closing tag for lable tag: In the first p tag element, the closing tag for the lable tag element is missing.
-It should be lable tag instead of span tag.
+Issue: Form input misses its corresponding label.
+Input tag is not correctly associated with a label tag by making the "for" field of the label tag matches the "id" field of the input tag.

 Why it is an issue: It could cause issues like rendering problems, accesssibility concerns, compatibility issues, maintenance challenge.